ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - Everyting is code
   - CI/CD runs application from day one
   - Monitoring, traceability, and observability from day one
+- Innovation Flywheel
   - Experiment
   - Ideas
   - Feedback

-#### Operations, Gamedays, and Incident REsponse
+##### Operations, Gamedays, and Incident REsponse
 - Does the design translate to reality
 - Do you know if X is broken
 - If x Abreaks, will Y Work?